-The customer was approved for ALTCS starting July 1, 2015.
-In November 2015, she gives her home property to her son.
-Since the customer is already on ALTCS, the transfer penalty period begins in November 2015, the month of the transfer.
+The customer was approved for ALTCS in July.
+In November, she gives her home property to her son.
+Since the customer is already on ALTCS, the transfer penalty period begins in November, the month of the transfer.

 3) Transfer Penalty begin date - First approved month